Isaiah McKenzie: 'I have a job to do on Thursday night for my sister'

 “So it was kind of positive talk in a way, like: ‘OK, I gotta win the starting role, because I have a job to do on Thursday night for my sister.”

 When McKenzie talks about the moment, even three days later, the excitement pours out of him.
-But even with months to prepare, when the game rolled around, he almost missed his moment.
+But even with months to prepare, when the game rolled around, he almost missed his chance.

 “I kind of forgot about it during the game,” McKenzie said.
 “Because I was supposed to write it on my shirt underneath my jersey, but I didn't write on my shirt.
 I kind of forgot. … I had remembered when the cameras in my face.”